About our Cast Metal Partials

 Contact Us Today

 All new dentures and partials made by Affordable Dentures & Implants come with a one year warranty which covers repairs if the new denture/partial breaks (under normal usage).

-Call your local Affordable Dentures & Implants today to schedule your consultation and discover if a cast metal partial denture solution is right for you.
+Call a local denture practice near you today to schedule your consultation and discover if a cast metal partial denture solution is right for you.

 Are metal partial dentures safe?

 It is important to consult with your denture dentist about any metal sensitivity or allergies you may have, as prolonged exposure to this metal device may cause irritation or other adverse reactions.
 Metal partial dentures that are well fitted to your mouth should feel comfortable and keep your smile looking and feeling natural.
 It is important to make sure that the rest of your teeth and mouth are healthy when you get metal partial dentures, because significant shifting or movement in the mouth could affect the fit of your denture and cause soreness or irritation over time.